daktales/UIFontWDCustomLoader/README.md

 ======
 You can use UIFontWDCustomLoader category to load any compatible font into your iOS projects without messing with plist, font unknown names or strange magic.

-The only things you'll have to know are your font filename and this library name.
+The only things you'll have to know are your font filenames and this library name.

+You can also use this library to load fonts at runtime.
 ##Usage
 ###Adding font to Project
 1. Drag'n drop your font into Xcode project, selecting "Add to Target" when prompted.